CToH10/contacts-react/README.md

 ## Before installing

-This app consumes [this](https://github.com/CToH10/contacts) API, so before trying this one out, make sure you have the proper connection.
+The application consumes [this](https://github.com/CToH10/contacts) API, so before trying this one out, make sure you have the proper connection.

 ### If you don't want to install